 8) Verify the number of credit hours you will need to enroll in to receive 4 Hamilton credits.
 This will be specified on the form just below the course list.
 You may need to take more than four course.

 9) Make sure you enroll for the proper number of credit hours when you arrive at your study abroad destination!

 10) If you complete an independent study, bring the paper back to Hamilton for approval.

 What if My Course Schedule Changes?

 If you must choose new or additional courses when you arrive at your destination, be sure to follow the guidelines above: liberal arts courses in disciplines taught at the College and that seem substantially similar to Hamilton courses are the ones most likely to be approved.

 Do NOT plan to wait for approval until you get back to Hamilton!
-If you wait, you risk not receiving Hamilton credit for your courses abroad.
+Doing so risks not receiving Hamilton credit for your courses abroad.